 In the 2006 Dietary Guidelines for Pregnant and Lactating Women, the recommended weight gain using pre-pregnancy nutritional status as the benchmark was set at 9-12 kg for underweight women (those with a BMI below 18.5) and 7-12 kg for women of normal weight (those with a BMI of 18.5 to 24.9).
 These figures were also mentioned in the Maternal and Child Health Handbook.
 Although the rise in the prevalence of LBW infants has been stemmed since then, there are no signs of a significant turnaround in the trend.
 Accordingly, the recent revision presented the Gestational Weight Gain Guidelines published in 2021 by the Japan Society of Obstetrics and Gynecology, and, using the pre-pregnancy nutritional status as a benchmark, set the weight gain range at 12-15 kg for underweight women and 10-13 kg for women of normal weight (Table 1).
 Based on comprehensive consideration of not only weight gains, but also pregnancy complications, using the latest data from sources such as the Neonatal Research Network Database in Japan, these figures have been calculated to be within a range that minimizes risk.

-However, it should be noted that the figures do not constitute recommendations for weight gain targeted at pregnant women, but are rather a guide for medical personnel who provide advice to pregnant women.
+However, it should be noted that the figures do not constitute recommendations for weight gain targeted at pregnant women, but are rather a guide for health professionals who provide advice to pregnant women.
 Accordingly, the 2021 Dietary Guidelines encourage pregnant women to use these figures as a guide when checking their weight and to consult the medical personnel if they have any concerns.
-Moreover, another important point to note is that, as most women will achieve adequate fetal development in spite of less weight gain, and other cases in the opposite, medical personnel must be careful to provide advice based on each woman’s individual differences.
+Moreover, another important point to note is that, as most women will achieve adequate fetal development in spite of less weight gain, and other cases in the opposite, medical personnel must be careful to provide advice based on each woman specifically.

 The problem of malnutrition in young women